princiya/princiya-blog/src/pages/do-not-be-a-bottleneck/index.md

 ---
-title: Do not be a bottleneck in your team
+title: Are you a bottleneck in your team?
 date: '2020-11-06'
 spoiler: Unlearn from doing everything yourself and learn to delegate.
 cta: 'Art of delegation'